 You may need to make buttonholes by hand for small doll clothes (it can be a problem to put those pieces under the presser foot).

-Or you may just want to add some exclusivity to the sewing project, so you prefer hand sewn buttonholes.
+Or you may just want to add some exclusivity to the sewing project, so you prefer hand-sewn buttonholes.

 There are some details in the clothes that are invisible to the average person, according to which the professional seamstress can quickly and accurately determine the skill level of the sewist that made those clothes.
 These usually include sleeves, topstitching, and fit.
-But one of the most important points are, of course, the buttonholes!
+But one of the most important points is, of course, the buttonholes!

 And leading fashion houses and couturiers pay special attention to them.
 You may be surprised to know that buttonholes on couture coats and jackets are made exclusively by hand.
 And this operation is done only by a master with extensive sewing experience, you can not risk destroying a garment almost finished.

-Hand sewn buttonholes are also used in stage costumes for historical accuracy in costume design.
+Hand-sewn buttonholes are also used in stage costumes for historical accuracy in costume design.
 Designers who create authentic costumes for actors have to make buttonholes by hand if they want to accurately reflect the clothing appropriate to the period or to the environment.

-Hand sewn buttonholes are also widely used in fine heirloom sewing.
+Hand-sewn buttonholes are also widely used in fine heirloom sewing.

-Hand sewn buttonholes are a delicate matter, almost jewelry work … Yes, it’s not particularly complicated, but everything must be very thoughtful, consistent and neatly executed, the missing detail will definitely affect the result.
+Hand-sewn buttonholes are a delicate matter, almost jewelry work … Yes, it’s not particularly complicated, but everything must be very thoughtful, consistent, and neatly executed, the missing detail will definitely affect the result.

 Related post: Types of hand sewing needles

-There are other tutorials you might want to check (for example, this is a great video by Professor Pincushion) but I am doing it differently and it seems to me my method is simpler and faster.
+There are other tutorials you might want to check (for example, this is a great video by Professor Pincushion) but I am doing it differently and it seems to be my method is simpler and faster.

-Let’s master this necessary sewing operation and learn how to make exclusive buttonholes, because your creations will benefit from this!
+Let’s master this necessary sewing operation and learn how to make exclusive buttonholes because your creations will benefit from this!